 This traditional Jewish sabbath bread, also known as egg bread, is so impressive that you could serve an old shoe for dinner and no one would notice.
 Use this to your advantage.

-3 1/2 to 4 cups
+3 1/2 to 4 cups unbleached all-purpose flour

 2 pkgs quick-rise instant yeast, (4 1/2 tsp)

-, (120 to 130°F/50 to 55°C)
+1 cup hot water, (120 to 130°F/50 to 55°C)

-, lightly beaten
+2 eggs, lightly beaten

 In a very large bowl, stir together 2 cups (500 ml) of the flour and all of the yeast, sugar and salt.
 Add the hot water, the oil and the eggs, and beat with a wooden spoon until smooth.
 Add the remaining flour, a ½ cup (125 ml) at a time, until the dough becomes too stiff to stir.
 Knead until smooth, elastic and, yes, earlobe-like.